Entertainment/THINGS TO DO

-●Scotty Mac Band, 6 p.m.
-Saturday, Aug.
-24, gazebo area outside Chino Hills Community Center, 14250 Peyton Drive, $10 per person, children 12 and under free.
-Gates open at 5 p.m.
-Bring chairs or blankets.
-Beer, wine, and refreshments will be available for purchase.
-A line dancing class will be held before the event with instructor Sharon Montagne of Chino Hills.
-Scott McLaughlin combines contemporary country with classic country.
-His music is influenced by Luke Bryan, Tim McGraw, Jason Aldean and others.
-The event is hosted by the Chino Hills Community Foundation Arts Committee known as chARTS.
-For tickets, visit chinohillscharts.com.

-●Early bird tickets are available for the ninth annual Chino Hills Wine Walk, 5 to 8 p.m.
+●The ninth annual Chino Hills Wine Walk will be held 5 to 8 p.m.
 Saturday, Oct.
 12 at The Shoppes at Chino Hills.
-Cost is $45 per ticket if purchased by Sunday, Aug.
-4. Cost will increase to $50 if purchased in advance and $55 at the door.
-VIP passes are $75 and not eligible for early bird.
+Cost is $50 if purchased in advance and $55 at the door.
+VIP passes are $75.

 ●Just for Fun Senior Bowling is held noon Thursdays at Chaparral 300 at 4191 Chino Hills Parkway, Chino Hills.
 Bowlers compete against a different person each week.
 Scores are handicapped.
 Information: 724-9029.